caravan/docs/streams.md

 # Stream APIs

-Streams provide a mechanism for routing Caravan Events through a processing workflow.
-This generally entails consuming from a Topic, performing some form of transformation or filtering of Events, and then sinking the results into another Topic, but it doesn't have to end there.
+Streams provide a mechanism for routing Caravan messages through a processing workflow.
+This generally entails consuming from a Topic, performing some form of transformation or filtering of messages, and then sinking the results into another Topic, but it doesn't have to end there.

 For example, the following Stream filters out integers that are odd.